 In an industry where Black yogis have far too often been invisible, this is a call to action for our yoga communities to create positive change through meaningful dialogue.

 The State of Union Yoga was created by Black and Brown yoga teachers, as an act of conscious protest to uplift and amplify BIPOC and their voices within the yoga community.

 We are calling on the entire yoga industry to explore and unpack topics such as dismantling white supremacy, politics and community care, Black history and heritage, race based trauma, equity in our yoga culture, self inquiry, compassion, cultural humility, accessible yoga, cultural appropriation, how to become a better ally, and more.

 We’ll use embodied practices to self-reflect and sit with discomfort, feature town halls and guest panels to discover solutions and uplift those already doing this work, and follow up each lesson with tools and resources to take vital action and mobilize our communities.

 Listen & Amplify

 Our panelists and interviewees are social justice pioneers, thought leaders, elders and young changemakers who have been laying the groundwork for decades.
 By using our voices and our lived experience, we can connect our culture and build bridges with allies who will create radical change.

 This is a CALL TO ACTION to mobilize our yoga communities to dismantle white supremacy

-This event is open to Yoga practitioners, membership organizations, ashrams, yoga studios, lifestyle brands, and festivals to begin to lean into the deeper and truly uncomfortable parts of these practices and dialogues.
+This community is open to Yoga practitioners, membership organizations, ashrams, yoga studios, lifestyle brands, and festivals to begin to lean into the deeper and truly uncomfortable parts of these practices and dialogues.

 Listening to these conversations will begin the crucial first step to heal the wounds of harm that have been upheld.